cristianastan2/AOES-CLIM670-CESM-EarthSystemPredictability/_episodes/03-SettingUpwithScript.md

 ## Setup Experiment with a script

-Go to your home directory and create a case_scripts directory.
+Go to your home directory and create a scripts directory.

-Go to your case_scripts directory, create a file called `s2sfcsts.sh` and open it in your preferred editor..
+Go to your scripts directory, create a file called `s2sfcsts.sh` and open it in your preferred editor..

 The `.sh` indicates that we will write a `bash` shell script.
 A bash shell script is a collection of Unix commands combined with a set of syntax rules for assigning variables and making loops and conditionals.